Ks-Gupta/IOT_PROJECT/README.md

 To replicate this project, follow these steps:
 1. **Clone the Repository:**
 2. **Upload Code to Arduino:**
-Use the Arduino IDE to upload the code to your Arduino Uno board.
+Use the Arduino IDE version 1.8.13 to upload the code to your Arduino Uno board.
 3. **Assemble the Components:**
 Connect the components according to the provided circuit diagram.
 4. **Control the Car:**
 Use a Bluetooth-enabled device to control the car.